 QuARMS students are encouraged to broaden their interactions within their municipal and provincial communities and to develop new connections with other communities in Canada and abroad.
 In doing so, they gain important personal experiences and foster a life-long commitment to the principles of diversity and inclusivity.

 QuARMS students also play a direct role in promoting a healthy community of students by serving as mentors for new students entering via the Accelerated Route.

-In summary, this educational initiative is aimed at shortening the minimum length of undergraduate training for students entering Medical School at Queen’s University, while at the same time enriching, and focusing, their curricular and extracurricular university experiences that prepare them for direct entry into medical school.
+In summary, this educational initiative is aimed at providing exceptional high school students with the opportunity to shorten the minimum length of undergraduate training required prior to applying for admission to Medical School at Queen’s University, while at the same time enriching, and focusing, their curricular and extracurricular university experiences that prepare them for entry into medical school.

 For those wishing to be considered for admission into QuARMS you must:

 - Be a Canadian Citizen OR a Permanent Resident of Canada.